 - Anna M. Oestreich, Greenville, is executive director of the Bond County Senior Citizens Center, Inc., in Greenville.
 In this position she has worked to support all aspects of the older person’s world, including volunteer opportunities, public transit, assistance with health insurance, income tax and finances, housing, diet and fitness, recreation and education.

 Ms. Oestreich is past president of the Association of Illinois Senior Centers and a board member of the Bond County Health Department.
-She is a governing board member of both the Illinois Public Transit Association and the Rural Transit Assistance Program.
+She is a governing board member of the Illinois Public Transit Association.

 She has won the Greenville College Presidential Award, the Greenville Jaycees Distinguished Service Award and the Greenville Chamber of Commerce Gerald Turley Award.
 She was named Southern Illinois Valedictorian by the Senior Health Insurance Program, and the Illinois Senior Health Insurance Program Coordinator of the Year by the Illinois Department of Insurance.
 She was named delegate to the 1990 White House Conference on Aging.

 Ms. Oestreich graduated from Kutztown University of Pennsylvania, and received a Certificate of Professional Development in Gerontology from the University of Illinois.